Raziyya, First Women Ruler of Delhi

 Raziyya, the eldest daughter of Sultan Shams al-Din Iltutmish, was a remarkable woman who possessed all the qualities of a great leader.
 Her mother, Turkan Khatun, was the chief lady of the harem, and Raziyya's residence was the royal palace, the Kushk-i-Firuz.

-During his Gwalior campaign, Iltutmish entrusted Raziyya with the responsibility of managing Delhi.
-Upon his return, he was thoroughly impressed by her abilities in managing the administration of the Sultanate with great skill and efficiency.
-Despite being a daughter, Sultan Iltutmish was impressed by the indications of sovereignty and high spirit displayed by his child.
+During his Gwalior campaign, Iltutmish entrusted Raziyya with the responsibility of managing the affairs of Delhi.
+Upon his return, Iltutmish was amazed by her adeptness in managing the Sultanate's administration.

-When Sultan Iltutmish returned from capturing Gwalior, he commanded the secretary to write a decree naming her as his heir-apparent.
+When Sultan Iltutmish recognized Raziyya's excellent leadership skills and abilities, despite being his daughter, he commanded the secretary to write a decree naming her as his heir-apparent.
 However, the courtiers questioned the Sultan's decision, pointing out that he had eligible sons who could inherit the throne.
 The Sultan replied, "My sons are devoted to the pleasures of youth, and no one of them is qualified to be king.
-They are unfit to rule the country, and after my death you will find that there is no one more competent to guide the State than my daughter".
+They are unfit to rule the country, and after my death you will find that there is no one more competent to guide the State than my daughter."

 Raziyyat-ud-dunya wa ud-din (r: 1236-1240) holds the distinction of being the first woman ruler of Delhi and the only female to have ever ascended the throne of Delhi.